haseeb-heaven/code-interpreter/README.md

 Please note the following additional licensing details:

-- The **GPT 3.5 model** is provided by **Heaven-GPT** and is subject to its own permissive license.
-It is intended for use exclusively with this **code-interpreter**.
-More information can be found [here](https://heaven-gpt.haseebmir.repl.co/privacy).
+- The **GPT 3.5/4 models** are provided by **OpenAI** and are governed by their own licensing terms.
+Please ensure you have read and agreed to their terms before using these models.
+More information can be found at [OpenAI's Terms of Use](https://openai.com/policies/terms-of-use).

-- The **GPT Models** are sourced from the [gpt4free](https://github.com/xtekky/gpt4free) repository, which does not come with a license.
-Please ensure you agree to their terms as outlined in their [legal notice](https://github.com/xtekky/gpt4free/blob/main/LEGAL_NOTICE.md).

-- The **PALM models** are officially supported by the **Google PALM 2 API** and come with their own license and support.
-Please ensure you understand and agree to their terms before using More information can be found [here](https://developers.generativeai.google/terms).
+- The **PALM models** are officially supported by the **Google PALM 2 API**.
+These models have their own licensing terms and support.
+Please ensure you have read and agreed to their terms before using these models.
+More information can be found at [Google Generative AI's Terms of Service](https://developers.generativeai.google/terms).

-- The **Hugging Face models** are provided by **Hugging Face Inc.** and are subject to their own license.
-Please ensure you understand and agree to their terms before using.
-More information can be found [here](https://huggingface.co/terms-of-service).
+- The **Hugging Face models** are provided by **Hugging Face Inc.** and are governed by their own licensing terms.
+Please ensure you have read and agreed to their terms before using these models.
+More information can be found at [Hugging Face's Terms of Service](https://huggingface.co/terms-of-service).

 ## 🙏 **Acknowledgments**